gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/algorithm_comparison/index.md

 Supervised learning trains on labelled data.

 1. **Classification** <br />
 For predicting a category.
 When there are only two labels, this is called binomial classification.
 When there are more than two categories, the problems are called multi-class classification.
+Usually we use crossentropy as the loss function.

 2. **Regression** <br />
 For predicting values.
+Usually we use MSE as the loss function.

 3. **Forecasting** <br />
 For making predictions about the future based on the past and present data.
 It is most commonly used to analyse trends.